wp-plugins/landing-pages-builder/readme.txt

 = Do I need to have a Wishpond account set up already? =

-No. We automatically create a Wishpond account for you.
+No. We automatically create a Wishpond account for you using your site administrator e-mail.

 = Can I try out the Landing Pages Builder for free? =